Beginner Medicine Ball Workouts + Video Explainers

 Combining lunges with twists will work even more muscles.
 What I like about this beginner medicine ball workouts video, is that the correct form for a lunge is explained, as well as the all-important twisting part!

 There are a ton of ways to use a medicine ball to make your crunches and sit ups more effective.
 The most common way is simply to hold the ball close to your chest and perform either bent or straight leg sit-ups.
 As you will see from this video from Dave Dreas Fitness, this really is the tip of the iceberg.
 You can use your ball to twist, which really gives those abs a rigorous workout.
 You can also move the weight load to your legs for some intensive variations.

 #3 – Throws With Medicine Balls

 One of the big advantages of a medicine ball compared to a regular weight is that you can throw it.
 With regular weights, you are aware that you need to slow down the lift.
 This causes you to pull back as you complete whatever movement you are making.
 With a med ball, you let go!
 Since you don’t have to pull back, you can put more power into the movement.

 Throws can be combined with many other exercises.
 You can throw against a wall from a short distance and catch the ball again.
 Throw upwards, or even throw at the end of each sit-up.

 Remember to make sure your wall is suitable for throwing before you begin.
 The overhead throw is a staple of shot-putters.
-You’ll need to go outside for this explosive exercise.
+You’ll need to go outside for these explosive beginner medicine ball workouts.

 Here are some examples of medicine ball throws from Joe DeFranco.
 Note that you might need a bigger ball than for some of the crunch / lunge type exercises.
 I recommend you skip to around the 5-minute mark for this one – the intro is on the long side.